BLOX-City/RendererServicePublic/README.md

 There are a lot of things you can add like API Keys, Replace Skia dependency with something that is lighter, optimize the rendering further, refactor the rendering logic

+## About BLOXCity

+BLOXCity is currently in development platform exploring the niche of Social Media + Gaming

+Visit our Discord Server to learn more: [Discord](https://discord.gg/8apPrvm9mB)

 ## License

 GNU Lesser General Public License except for art assets